 Making Tangy Apple Cabbage Slaw:

 I really don’t think you could find an easier cole slaw or cabbage salad to make than Tangy Apple Cabbage Slaw.
-It’s a handful of ingredients.
+It’s only a handful of ingredients.
 You can use red cabbage or green cabbage, or a combination.
 Since the apples aren’t peeled, it’s nice to contrast the color of the apple with the cabbage, just for visual appeal.
 Use a green or yellow apple with the purple cabbage and red with the green cabbage.
+Of course, that’s not really necessary but just a nice little touch.

 Any slaw is better made a little ahead and with the green cabbage, you can even make it the day before.
-The red cabbage has a tendency to eventually bleed, so you can put all the ingredients in a bowl except for the dressing, then add the dressing an hour or two before serving.
+The red cabbage has a tendency to eventually bleed, so you can put all the ingredients in a bowl except for the apples and the dressing, then add the dressing and toss the apples in an hour or two before serving.
 I do like to drop the apples in a little before serving.
 They’re still fine later after they’ve absorbed the dressing, but I do like them best crunchier.
 That’s personal preference!

-I like to prep the apples by chopping off the “cheeks” of the apple and then thinly slicing them.
+To prep the apples. start by chopping off the “cheeks” of the apple and then thinly slicing them.
 You can go with matchsticks, too.
 Heck, they could even be little chunks.
 Whatever floats your boat.

 Saving Money on Tangy Apple Cabbage Slaw: